wso2/docs-choreo-dev/en/docs/get-started/get-started.md

     1. On the Home page of the Choreo Console, click **+ Create Project**.

-    2. Enter a unique name and a description for the project.
+    2. Enter a unique name and a description for the project, and click **Create**.

-    3. Click **Create**.

 ## Step 1: Create and publish a REST API